|← Chapter 14·||Turning Signs (Contents)||References||blog|

 Pronouns are words whose whole object is to indicate what kind of collateral observation must be made in order to determine the significance of some other part of the sentence.
-“Which” directs us to seek the quaesitum in the previous context; the personal pronouns to observe who is the speaker, who the hearer, etc. The demonstrative pronouns usually direct this sort of observation to the circumstances of the utterance (perhaps to the way a finger points) rather than to the words.Pronouns, and to a lesser extent other words, thus work in concert with context to provide the indexical function of an utterance.
+“Which” directs us to seek the quaesitum [the object] in the previous context; the personal pronouns to observe who is the speaker, who the hearer, etc. The demonstrative pronouns usually direct this sort of observation to the circumstances of the utterance (perhaps to the way a finger points) rather than to the words.Pronouns, and to a lesser extent other words, work in concert with verbal or nonverbal context to direct our attention to the object.
 In the case of a transmission, there is some difference between the contexts of sender and receiver.
 ‘Message material, or information, comes out of a context into a context’ (Bateson 1972, 396).
-Not only the dialogue but also the external ‘circumstances of the utterance’ constitute the context out of which the content or meaning emerges; and the interpreting system in its own situation is the context into which the content comes as information.— Peirce, EP2:406
+This duality of context also applies to dialogue: the ‘circumstances of the utterance’ constitute the context out of which it comes; we can call this the external context relative to the interpreter, whose internal “mindset” is the context into which the informational sign comes.— Peirce, EP2:406

 Only in context can meaning be understood, and context is, initially, supplied by one's own perceptual world and memory.
-Furthermore, understanding always includes misunderstanding, and if one does not add on presuppositions, the component of misunderstanding becomes so great that the continuation of communication becomes improbable.Those ‘presuppositions’ constitute much of the ‘inner world’ of the interpreter, and of the commens shared with the utterer.
-This context into which information comes is itself a living and growing symbol.
-But the context out of which the information comes is where we look for the requisite object of the sign we are interpreting.— Luhmann 1995, 158
+Furthermore, understanding always includes misunderstanding, and if one does not add on presuppositions, the component of misunderstanding becomes so great that the continuation of communication becomes improbable.Those ‘presuppositions’ arise from the internal context of the interpreter, which differs in some respects from that of the utterer.
+The differences are greater when there are gaps in time, situation or culture between the two.
+Since the interpreter has no direct access to the internal context of the utterer, this makes communication improbable – unless the interpreter makes an effort to focus on the external context, the larger text in which the present text is embedded.
+The context out of which the information comes is where we look for clues to the identity of the object of the sign we are presently interpreting.— Luhmann 1995, 158